Mason duBoef

 Large.
 Lots of chorizo.
 Really greasy.
 Great bang for your buck.
 Sign this to help out Troy, the owner, and keep 520 in town.

 Kinda small but by far the most affordable.
-The chorizo ones are awesome (the ham not so much).
+The chorizo ones are awesome (the ham-version not so much).
 They've got whole peppers in them.
 You have to get to Shell before 9am or they will be sold out.

 Good salsa.
 Very egg heavy.
 I want more meat and cheese.